New Castle County Grant Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by New Castle County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in New Castle County that you need to transfer you would only need to order our forms once for all of your properties in New Castle County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in New Castle County you only need to order once.

 The possession of land, tenements, and hereditaments in Delaware can be transferred by a deed in writing.
 The legal estate will accompany the use and pass with it (25 Del.
 C. 101).
 A form for the conveyance of real estate is presented in 121 of the Delaware Revised Statutes.
 This form, if duly executed and acknowledged, is sufficient for the conveyance of real estate.